autopi-io/documentation/docs/guides/reflashing_your_device.md

 ![balena configured with image and device](/img/guides/reflashing_your_device/configured_balena.png)

 :::warning
-It is unsafe to remove the device from power while the it is on or booting.
+It is unsafe to remove the device from power while it is on or booting.
 The safest point when to unplug the device from power is right after unmounting.
 :::

 Once the flashing is complete, unmount the storage device.
 After that you can remove the SD card from its reader and put it back into the